My Dog Is Misbehaving. What Should I Do?

 Building up skills with challenges.

-There may be many reasons your dog isn’t doing what you want: the presence of distractions; a new context; a less-than-calm emotional state—scared, stressed, anxious, nervous, excited, agitated, or upset in some other way; an unclear cue; even discomfort or pain.
+There may be many reasons your dog isn’t doing what you want: the presence of distractions; a new context; a less-than-calm emotional state — scaredopens in a new tab, stressed, anxious, nervous, excited, agitated, or upset in some other way; an unclear cue; even discomfort or pain.

 One secret of dog training is that teaching a dog to perform a behavior on cue is only the first step in truly training that dog.
 A large part of our efforts must go toward teaching the dog to do a cued behavior in a variety of situations and contexts.
-There’s a big difference between asking your dog to come when they’re in the back yard and to come when they’re running free through the neighborhood, or to roll over in the family room when nothing’s going on and to roll over immediately after entering the dog park when a dozen dogs have just swarmed them.
+There’s a big difference between asking your dog to come when they’re in the backyard and to come when they’re running free through the neighborhood, or to roll over in the family room when nothing’s going on and to roll over immediately after entering the dog park when a dozen dogs have just swarmed them.

 While this makes sense, it may be difficult to recognize more subtle challenges to a dog’s ability to respond as you wish, such as the scent of steaks on the neighbor’s grill, a storm in the distance, or a visitor watching as we try to show off our dog’s new trick.
 Other things like giving hand signals while wearing gloves or a thick winter coat may change the movements or cause anxiety making the dog incapable of concentrating on even simple tasks, such as sitting on request.